Meet the Board

 Amanda O’Brien, Board Member

-Amanda is the Deputy Principal Registrar of the Supreme and District Courts in Brisbane.
+Amanda is the Assistant Director-General, Supreme, District and Land Courts, Service Courts and Tribunals Department of Justice.
 She holds qualifications in law and in justice administration and was admitted to practice as a solicitor of the Supreme Court of Queensland in 2003.

 Commencing her career with the Department of Justice over 30 years ago, Amanda has extensive experience in courts management, justice administration and in legal practice and procedure.